-Our doctors participate with Blue Cross Blue Shield, Cigna, Providence and Providence Medicare.
+Our doctors participate with Blue Cross Blue Shield, Cigna, and Providence.

 Please note: Not all of our doctors are contracted with all of the above listed medical plans.
 Please call our office with any questions about which doctors participate with which plans.

 As our nation’s health insurance industry continues to change we do our best to stay on top of the latest information.
 We are continuously working to improve our communication with insurance companies; however our office is considered a third party when it comes to the relationship with the insured party (subscriber) and the insurance company.
 The insurance companies have no responsibility to our office to quotes plan benefits accurately.
 They may still deny services for a variety of reasons including the basis of medical necessity, listed plan exclusions or benefits being maxed out at the time of service.
 We do suggest familiarizing yourself with your insurance benefits before receiving services.
 We want you to be well informed with your plan so that nothing comes as a surprise to you.
 If you have questions about your insurance plan please contact your insurance provider directly or let us know how we can assist you.

 What are UCR fee’s (Usual, Customary, or Reasonable Charges?

 UCR charges are the maximum amount covered by a plan.
 These fees are determined and set by the insurance company.
 The term “UCR” can be misleading, because it makes it seem like the dentist or specialist is over charging for a service, however, these fees are frequently not in tune with current fees charged in a particular area, rise of inflation, a lack of fee review, and many other factors.
 Insurance companies are not required to disclose how they determine their UCR fees or how often they review them, thus frequently leaving a discrepancy between the amount paid and what the provider charges.